md-ali-0/onno-mart-server/README.md

 # OnnoMart - E-Commerce Application

-## Description
+## Project Name & Description

-The **OnnoMart - E-Commerce Application** provides a comprehensive online shopping experience for users, vendors, and administrators.
-It serves as a platform where users can browse and purchase products, vendors can manage their shops and inventories, and administrators can monitor and moderate the system.
-The application is intuitive, responsive, and secure, ensuring a seamless experience for all roles.
+The **OnnoMart - E-Commerce Application** is a complete online shopping platform designed to cater to users, vendors, and administrators.
+It provides an intuitive, secure, and responsive experience for all roles.
+Users can browse and purchase products, vendors can manage shops and inventories, and administrators can monitor and control the entire system.
+The application is built with modern web technologies and ensures scalability and high performance.

 ---

 ## Live URLs
 -   **Frontend Deployment**: [Frontend Live URL](https://onno-mart.vercel.app)
 -   **Backend Deployment**: [Backend Live URL](https://onnomart-api.vercel.app)